Savannah River National Laboratory

 The Savannah River National Laboratory (SRNL) is a multi-program national laboratory for the U.S. Department of Energy’s (DOE) Office of Environmental Management.
 SRNL is located at the Savannah River Site (SRS) near Jackson, South Carolina.
+It was founded in 1951, as the Savannah River Laboratory as a research, development and manufacturing center for tritium production from lithium.
+The intended end use of the tritium was in nuclear fusion weapons (such as hydrogen bomb), as well as in thermonuclear fusion reactors for civilian use.
+Plutonium production and research was a second main activity in the lab at that time.

-It was founded in 1951, as the Savannah River Laboratory.
-It was certified as a national laboratory on May 7, 2004.
+Since the end of the Cold War, the laboratory expanded its civilian research.
+Savannah River Laboratory was certified as a national laboratory on May 7, 2004.